 Karen Walker, Ph.D.

-Karen Walker, Ph.D., is a former foreign affairs officer and academic with 30 years’ experience in public diplomacy, policy planning, program and grants management and strategic communication.
-She began her career as a public affairs officer with the U.S. Information Agency in 1990, promoting democracy and environmental programs.
-She joined the Pacific Northwest National Laboratory in 1992, where she helped plan and manage national investments in energy efficiency and renewable energy technologies.
+M. Karen Walker, Ph.D. is a former foreign affairs officer and academic with 30 years’ experience in public diplomacy, policy planning, program and grants management and strategic communication.
+She began her career as a public affairs officer with the U.S. Information Agency in 1990, promoting democracy and environmental diplomacy.

-Immediately prior to joining The Presidential Precinct, Karen was a communications manager with the University of Virginia’s School of Engineering and Applied Science, covering research advancements in sustainability, fairness-aware AI and engineering for health and promoting future leaders in STEM.
+Immediately prior to joining the Presidential Precinct, Karen was a communications manager with the University of Virginia’s School of Engineering and Applied Science, covering research advancements in sustainability, fairness-aware AI, and engineering for health, and promoting future leaders in STEM.

 Recent News